When it comes to your presentation technology choices, your decision says something about you.

 A less-practised presenter, without a good knowledge of their material might use presentation software as a crutch.
 So, they use the software to help them get by with their presentation.

 PowerPoint might help to give them security as it hides the gaps in their work.
-That’s the theory anyway.
+Well, that’s the theory anyway.

 However, most audiences can see through this.
 Because you can't fool your audience this easily.